gradle/gradle/platforms/documentation/docs/src/docs/release/notes.md

 #### Ability to set conventions on file collections

-Plugin-provided tasks often expose file collections that build engineers can customize (for example, the classpath for the JavaCompile task).
+Plugin-provided tasks often expose file collections that build engineers need to customize, such as the classpath for the JavaCompile task.
-Until now, to define default values for file collections, plugin authors had to resort to configuring those defaults as initial values.
+Until now, plugin authors defined default values for these collections by setting initial values.

-[Conventions](userguide/implementing_gradle_plugins_binary.html#sec:plugin_conventions) provide a better model.
+With this release, Gradle introduces a more flexible approach using [conventions](userguide/implementing_gradle_plugins_binary.html#sec:plugin_conventions).
-Plugin authors recommend default values via conventions, and users choose to accept, add on top, or completely replace them.
+Conventions allow plugin authors to recommend default values, which users can then accept, extend, or completely replace.

 This release introduces a pair of [`convention(...)`](javadoc/org/gradle/api/file/ConfigurableFileCollection.html#convention-java.lang.Object...-) methods on `ConfigurableFileCollection` that define the default value of a file collection if no explicit value is previously set via `setFrom(...)` or `from(...)`: